masoncfrancis/cs5060/hw1/README.md

 Test files **must** be named `scenario1.csv` and `scenario2.csv`.

-Graph files will be output as described in the console output.
+Graph files will be saved as described in the console output.